 In our first three months we have been:

-We are delighted to have been awarded ‘Legal Sector Neurodiversity NPO of the Year’ in the SME News UK Legal Awards 2024 just five months post-launch.*
+We are delighted to have won ‘Legal Sector Neurodiversity NPO of the Year’ in the SME News UK Legal Awards 2024 just five months post-launch.

-We are delighted to be shortlisted for the Disability Power 100 2024, as well as co-founders Charlotte Clewes-Boyne and Danielle Gleicher-Bates.
+We are delighted to have been shortlisted for the Disability Power 100 2024, alongside co-founders Charlotte Clewes-Boyne and Danielle Gleicher-Bates.
+Additionally, we are proud to be a finalist of the ‘Community Organisation Award for Disability’ – National Diversity Awards 2024.

 Danielle is a Co-Founder and Chair of neurodiversikey®, as well as a Bar Vocational Studies student at City University, for which she was awarded scholarships from the Honourable Society of the Inner Temple and City Law School.